gatsbyjs/gatsby/docs/docs/loading-plugins-from-your-local-plugins-folder.md

 ## Verifying your plugin is loading

-To verify that your plugin is actually being found, you could add a small snippet of code like this to a `gatsby-node.js` file in the root of your plugin:
+To verify that your plugin is available for use in your Gatsby site, you can add a small snippet of code to a `gatsby-node.js` file (you may need to add the `gatsby-node.js` file if there isn't one already) in the root of your plugin:

 ```javascript:title=plugins/gatsby-local-plugin/gatsby-node.js
 exports.onPreInit = () => {